elixir-cloud-aai/tesk-core/README.md

 uv install tox
 ```

-To install different versions using `uv`, you can use:
+To install different python versions using `uv`, you can type:

 ```
 uv python install 3.10 3.11 3.12